UnitedEffects/ueauth/README.md

 If you wish to disable notifications, you can simply send "enabled": false, to the same endpoint and this registered client will be erased.
 You may also disable the feature via config, though this will not in and of itself delete the specified client.

 Now Auth Group owners can enable their own notifications.
-If they do so, this will result in a POST http request to the DEFAULT_NOTIFICATION_PLUGIN_URL for the following interactions:
+If they do so, this will result in a POST http request to the notifications url specified in your enabling request for the following interactions:
 * invitations (optional - will work without)
 * forgot password (plugin required)
 * passwordless access (plugin required)